mabrarov/asio_samples/README.md

 There is a copy of Google Test shipped as part of CMake project (refer to `3rdparty/gtest` folder).
 It will be used in case [FindGTest](https://cmake.org/cmake/help/v3.1/module/FindGTest.html) fails to find Google Test (so `GTEST_ROOT` is optional).
+Note that `-D gtest_force_shared_crt=ON` command line parameter is required in case shared C/C++ runtime is planned to be used with Google Test.